Liminss/FDT4SR/README.md

 # FDT4SR
-The detailed code will be published after the paper is received.
+The detailed model code will be published after the paper is received.
 # Implementation
 ## Environment
 ```